DUNE/computing-HWDB/_episodes/08-Inserting-Component-Types.md

  You could have multiple different **System IDs** and multiple different **Subsystem IDs** in general.
  In this example, for simplicity, we stick with the same **System ID** and **Subsystem ID** as before.

+**Cautions:** For those names (not IDs) entered in your sheet, you cannot use the following characters: comma, period, quotation marks, underscore or the percent sign.

 <br/>

 From the side-menu, go to **Admin** and then select **Upload Excel** as shown below.